edcarp/shell-genomics-eddie/_episodes/01-introduction.md

 ## How to access the shell

 On a Mac or Linux machine, you can access a shell through a program called Terminal, which is already available on your computer.
-If you're using Windows, you'll need to download a separate program to access the shell.
-On The University's Windows supported desktop, the recommended program is MobaXterm, which is already installed.
+On the University's Windows supported desktop, the recommended program is MobaXterm, which is already installed.
 An alternative program is PuTTY.

 We will spend most of our time learning about the basics of the shell by manipulating some experimental data.
 Some of the data we're going to be working with is quite large, and